Market Analysts see PPL Corporation [PPL] gaining to $32. Time to buy?

 Sponsored

-PPL Corporation (NYSE: PPL) reaffirmed the generation investment plans of its subsidiaries, Louisville Gas and Electric Company (LG&E) and Kentucky Utilities Company (KU), and its overall business outlook despite a new law passed in Kentucky that requires the Kentucky Public Service Commission (KPSC) to approve the retirement of fossil-fuel-fired electric generation units.

-PPL Corporation represents 736.37 million in outstanding shares, while the company has a total market value of $19.22 billion with the latest information.
-PPL stock price has been found in the range of $26.865 to $27.17.
+Ground-breaking energy research that could lead to the first-of-its-kind deployment of carbon-capture technology at a natural gas combined-cycle power plant is now underway in Kentucky.
+The research involves collaboration among PPL Corporation subsidiaries Louisville Gas and Electric Company and Kentucky Utilities Company (LG&E and KU); independent, non-profit energy R&D institute EPRI; and the University of Kentucky (UK).
+Engineering, construction and project management company Bechtel and the University of Michigan are also participating.

+The results of the trading session contributed to over 6059592 shares changing hands.
+Over the past one week, the price volatility of PPL Corporation stands at 1.56% while the volatility over the past one month is 2.27%.

-If compared to the average trading volume of 5.65M shares, PPL reached a trading volume of 6388942 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PPL stock reached $20.14 billion, with 736.37 million shares outstanding and 735.50 million shares in the current float.
+Compared to the average trading volume of 5.80M shares, PPL reached a trading volume of 6059592 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about PPL Corporation [PPL]:

 Morgan Stanley have made an estimate for PPL Corporation shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on December 15, 2022.
 The new note on the price target was released on October 06, 2022, representing the official price target for PPL Corporation stock.
 Previously, the target price had yet another raise from $29 to $33, while BofA Securities kept a Buy rating on PPL stock.

-PPL Corporation [PPL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.14.
-With this latest performance, PPL shares dropped by -2.64% in over the last four-week period, additionally sinking by -4.23% over the last 6 months – not to mention a drop of -1.35% in the past year of trading.
+PPL Corporation [PPL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.30.
+With this latest performance, PPL shares gained by 0.69% in over the last four-week period, additionally plugging by 8.80% over the last 6 months – not to mention a drop of -3.43% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and PPL Corporation [PPL] shares currently have an operating margin of +17.63 and a Gross Margin at +21.83.
 PPL Corporation’s Net Margin is presently recorded at +9.02.